darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## The seed: a 'hello world' compiler

-We want to build a code object, but I haven't documented all the details that go into one.
-Neither did Python!
-We get to learn them by studying the system source code and trying things out.
-I would rather have read the source *after* writing my own, for the sake of fuller
+We want to build a code object, but we don't know all the details that go into one.
+To face these uncertainties and start learning, let's make a complete working system for a tiny core subset of the problem: just enough to run our `greet.py`.
-learning: it's curious how much smarter systems turn out when studied in that order.
-But I'd get stumped by the occasionally-outdated and more-often sketchy docs on the virtual machine and the code object, or by the code in `ceval.c`.

     # in figure 0: AST types understood by Tailbiter version 0.
     mod = Module(stmt* body)